The Best Drip Coffee Makers (2022 Reviews)

 The program function allows you to set your brewing time up to 24 hours in advance so you can wake up to the smell of coffee.
 You can also choose the extraction level to alter the taste of your brew whether you like it strong or regular (all via the handy LED digital display).

 The Hamilton Beach is a great programmable machine for an affordable price.
-A favourite all rounder.
+A favourite all-rounder.
 It's a shame it's missing a good thermal coffee pot, but it still performed quite well as a drip coffee maker when we reviewed it here.

 The Bunn Speed Brew is one of the fastest coffee makers available (as the name suggests).
 It will make a full pot of brewed coffee in under 3 minutes.
 Just add coffee and water, press a button, check your social media and your coffee is ready.

 Is the quality of coffee sacrificed for speed?
-Probably, but not as badly as you'd think.
+Probably, but not as bad as you'd think.
 Bunn is known for making great coffee machines (like these), and they haven't cut any corners with the Classic Speed Brew BX.
 Plus, they're also made in the USA.

-The Bunn Speed Brew's internal water tank always keeps the water at perfect coffee brewing temperature, and the special spray head works hard to properly soak your grounds and improve the taste.
+The Bunn Speed Brew's internal water tank always keeps the water at the perfect coffee brewing temperature, and the special spray head works hard to properly soak your grounds and improve the taste.
 It won't brew amazing coffee, but it's the fastest.
 If you are busy and rushed in the mornings, this Bunn drip coffee maker may save you precious minutes… to drink more coffee.

 Tips for choosing the right brewer